pruno/mongo-vc/README.md

 #### Aliasing

-When storing an object belonging to a virtual collection the module will add an hidden attribute to the real database object identifying at which collection the object is associated.
+When storing an object belonging to a virtual collection the library will add an hidden attribute to the real database object identifying at which collection the object is associated.
 IMPORTANT: By default the collection class full qualified name is used, however this behaviour is discouraged, because a slightly change in your application code structure may compromise your pre-existing data.
 In order to avoid this, virtual collections class names can be internally aliased, for you is simple as declaring the ALIAS constant in the collection.

     /**